BrachaTehila/ApiProject/README.md

 **Restaurant Website API Project**

-**Overview**
-This project serves as a RESTful API solution for a restaurant website, developed using .NET 7.

-Restaurant Website API Project

-Overview
+**Overview:**
-This project serves as a RESTful API solution for a restaurant website, developed using .NET 7.
+This project is a REST API for a restaurant website developed using .NET 7.

-Prerequisites
-To run this project, the following prerequisites are required:
+Prerequisites:
 .NET 7

-Visual Studio 2022 or a newer version

-SQL Server for creating the database using the Code First approach

-Key Features
-Utilizes client-side JavaScript for interactive features

-Implements password strength verification using the Zxcvbn package during user registration

-Adheres to REST API architecture principles for robustness

-Implements layered architecture for streamlined code organization

-Deploys dependency injection for encapsulation and operational smoothness

-Employ async/await for enhanced scalability

-Adopts a Data-First approach with Entity Framework (EF) for managing object-oriented data

-Monitors database operations effectively using the PROFILER tool

-Benefits from enhanced project understanding with documentation through SWAGGER

-Utilizes Data Transfer Object (DTO) entities for tailored client-specific data delivery

-Employs AutoMapper for seamless object-to-DTO mapping

-Manages code parameters efficiently with a dedicated configuration file for connection strings

-Implements logging capabilities for informational data storage and sends email alerts to managers in case of errors leveraging the LOGGER library

-Middleware implementation provides comprehensive error handling across all layers

-Dedicated middleware ensures logging of critical user entry data

-Usage
-Feel free to explore and make use of our API project!

-This revised README provides a more user-friendly, structured, and informative overview of the Restaurant Website API Project while maintaining a focus on technical details and software development concepts.
-To run this project, the following prerequisites are required:

-.NET 7

-Visual Studio 2022 or a newer version
+Visual Studio 2022 or higher

-SQL Server for creating the database using the Code First approach
+SQL Server (for creating the database with Code First approach)

-Key Features
-Utilizes client-side JavaScript for interactive features
+**Key Features:**
+**Client-side:** JavaScript

-Implements password strength verification using the Zxcvbn package during user registration

-Adheres to REST API architecture principles for robustness

-Implements layered architecture for streamlined code organization

-Deploys dependency injection for encapsulation and operational smoothness

-Employ async/await for enhanced scalability
+Password strength verification using the Zxcvbn package during user registration Follows REST API architecture principles Implementation of layered architecture for code organization Dependency injection for encapsulation and ease of operation Utilization of async/await for scalability

-Adopts a Data-First approach with Entity Framework (EF) for managing object-oriented data

-Monitors database operations effectively using the PROFILER tool

-Benefits from enhanced project understanding with documentation through SWAGGER

-Utilizes Data Transfer Object (DTO) entities for tailored client-specific data delivery

-Employs AutoMapper for seamless object-to-DTO mapping

-Manages code parameters efficiently with a dedicated configuration file for connection strings

-Implements logging capabilities for informational data storage and sends email alerts to managers in case of errors leveraging the LOGGER library

-Middleware implementation provides comprehensive error handling across all layers

-Dedicated middleware ensures logging of critical user entry data

-Usage
+Data-First approach with Entity Framework (EF) for object-oriented data handling Monitoring database operations using the PROFILER professional tool Documentation with SWAGGER for better project understanding Usage of Data Transfer Object (DTO) entities for client-specific data return AutoMapper library for object-to-DTO object mapping Configuration file for storing code parameters like connection strings Logging of information data to files and email alerts to managers in case of errors using the LOGGER library Middleware implementation for error handling across all layers Middleware for logging important user entry data

+Usage:
-Feel free to explore and make use of our API project!
+Enjoy exploring and using our API project!

-This revised README provides a more user-friendly, structured, and informative overview of the Restaurant Website API Project while maintaining a focus on technical details and software development concepts.